romaonthego/REFrostedViewController/README.md

 Inspired by a [Dribbble shot](http://dribbble.com/shots/1173945-Menu-Concept-1), author [Jackie Tran](http://dribbble.com/jackietrananh).

-The blur algorithm comes from WWDC 2013's session 208, "What's New in iOS User Interface Design".
+The blur algorithm that is used for static blur comes from WWDC 2013's session 208, "What's New in iOS User Interface Design".

 ## Contact